 You might be surprised to learn that the final post in the series about feminine brain strengths is actually about worry.
-As a psychologist, I rarely talk worry as a strength.
-I should qualify here that I am talking about a little worry, not to be confused with excessive worry that constitutes anxiety.
+As a psychologist, I rarely talk about worry as a strength.
+I should qualify here that I am talking about a little worry, not to be confused with the excessive worry that constitutes anxiety.
 In fact, I don’t even like using the word worry, but there is great value in being able to see certain tendencies as part of a spectrum and not necessarily entirely different from other tendencies.
 Here we might use the word concern to describe a little bit of worry.
-A lot of worry would be anxiety.
+Again, a lot of worry would be anxiety.
 Concern, however, is healthy and extremely beneficial to the survival of our species as well as the good of individuals, families, and society.

 Each one of the feminine strengths I have elaborated on can have a correlative weakness.
-Really this series is about gender differences between male and female brains, but rarely are these particular differences focused on as strengths.
+(Really this series is about gender differences between male and female brains, but rarely are these particular differences focused on as strengths.)
 There certainly can be weaknesses that derive from the first four strengths discussed – intuition, empathy, collaboration, and self-control – however I am leaving that for a future post.
 This last strength though, is typically only seen as a weakness, and so I want to flesh it out from both angles at the same time.

 We have looked at the various effects of the differences between the male and female brain.
 These effects come from a few basic structural differences between the two types of brains.
 Typically, female brains have a larger Pre-Frontal Cortex (PFC), and therefore there is greater activity in the area of executive function (conscientiousness, decision making, and impulse control.)
 This can also mean that there is a lot more evaluation occurring in the female brain that stems from, and affects, many other areas of the brain.
 As explained earlier, there is more white matter in this area of the female brain, which means it is more connected to other areas of the brain.
 Men, on the other hand, are much more compartmentalized (something that will also be elaborated on in a future article).
 With all of this activity connected in the brain, women can see the big picture, many versions of the big picture, and try to imagine different outcomes to try to avoid.
 These are busy brains!